apache/struts-site/source/security/index.md

 framework with following proactive optional possibilities since OGNL 3.1.24 and Struts 2.5.22.
 They're disabled by default but via enabling them, you can proactively protect from potential still unknown OGNL Expression Injections flaws:

-NOTE: These might break your current app functionality.
+> **NOTE**: These might break your current app functionality.
 Before using in production environment, you're recommended to comprehensively test your app UI and functionalities with these enabled.

 #### Run OGNL expressions inside sandbox